A council in Sydney is launching an Australian-first initiative, giving free childcare to asylum seeker and refugee families.

 The program was conceived after grassroots conversations with asylum seeker families and children.
 Canterbury-Bankstown is among the councils with the biggest percentage of refugee populations in Sydney.

-“We brought together a delegation of local representatives from churches and to meet with the mayor,” Sydney Alliance’s Alex Hogan told SBS News.
+“We brought together a delegation of local representatives from churches and to meet with the mayor,” Sydney Alliance’s Alex Hogan said.

 “The mayor was hyper-aware the trial program was something that was going to make their community stronger.”